wocss/wocss/packages/settings.breakpoints/README.md

 > Setting

-The `wocss-settings-breakpoints` module contains breakpoints `variables` for the framework's modules and [sass-mq](https://github.com/sass-mq/sass-mq).
+The `wocss-settings-breakpoints` module contains media queries breakpoints `variables` for the framework's modules and [sass-mq](https://github.com/sass-mq/sass-mq).
 Feel free to reassign these variables.

 Install using npm: